Clipper Connection Information

 - Questions about the schedule, if the bus is late, stop locations, etc. go to Dispatch.
 Press 1.

-- Complaints (and commendations!) about the service go to our Operations Supervisors.
+- Complaints (and commendations!) about the service go to our Fixed-Route Operations Supervisors.
 Press 4.

-- Suggestions, planning, and service requests go to our Manager of Operations and Planning, preferably emailed to email@example.com, subject “Clipper Connection”
+- Suggestions, planning, and service requests go to our Director of Operations, preferably emailed to email@example.com with subject “Clipper Connection.”

 COAST will operate service in just about any weather.
 In the 2008 ice storm, COAST buses continued to run without incident, despite no power to our radio tower or dispatch center.
 In the unlikely event of a major service interruption, notice will be posted through as many of the following means as possible: